 Step Four: Place the skewers of bison meatballs onto the preheated grill.
 Cook over medium heat for about five minutes per side.
 I cooked these on my grill, you can just as easily cook them in your smoker, air fryer, or even place them on a baking sheet and cook them in the oven for baked bison meatballs.

 Step Five: Cook the bison meatballs until the internal temperature reaches 135°F for medium doneness.
-Once cooked, remove from grill and tent with aluminum foil until you serve them.
+Once cooked, remove from the grill and tent with aluminum foil until you serve them.

 Variations